thehunmonkgroup/ca-analytics/DOCKER.md

 ## Prerequisites

-### Docker instalation
+### Docker installation
 Install docker according to your platform: https://docs.docker.com/engine/getstarted/step_one/

-## Creating testers image
+## Creating and running production image

 First execution can take a few minutes:
 ```
-$ docker build -t img_name -f conf/docker/server/Dockerfile .
+$ docker build -t circle_anywhere/ca_host -f conf/docker/ca_host/Dockerfile .
 ```

-as a result you should see something like this:
+Start the container with `--net="host"` for now (one need to have DBs up and running on local ports):
 ```
-$ Successfully built 5f2537fe3e78
+$ docker run -it --rm --net="host" --name ca_analytics circle_anywhere/ca_host

+# -i, --interactive  Keep STDIN open even if not attached
+# -t, --tty          Allocate a pseudo-TTY
+# --rm               Automatically remove the container when it exits
+# --net              Thanks to that container will see localhost open ports
 ```